 12:15 pm – 3:15 pm

-Not for the faint of heart – brownfields and this redevelopment project.
-You need a game plan for developing brownfields.
-Apart from creative brownfields game plans, the Dignity Health Sports Park (home to LA Galaxy and LA Chargers) facilities have community programs, meeting facilities, community gardens and many other uses that serve sports, entertainment and educational purposes.
-Whether it’s a touchdown or a goal, these projects are winners.
+Not for the faint of heart – brownfields and these redevelopment projects.
+You need a game plan for developing brownfields before revving your engines.
+Apart from creative brownfields game plans, the Dignity Health Sports Park (home to LA Galaxy and LA Chargers) and Porsche Experience Center facilities have community programs, meeting facilities, community gardens and many other uses that serve sports, entertainment and educational purposes.
+Whether it’s a goal or a checkered flag, these projects are winners.

 Speakers: Lauren Nowinski, Community Relations & Programming, LA Galaxy Foundation